rimuadmin/TeensyMaestro-Hardware/README.md

 The Key Out is polarized - make sure that the GND wire connects to the shield of the panel jack.

 The paddle connector needs to be wired correctly to work.
 See the chart above for the pinout and wiring colors.
 The PCB is marked with DOT(T), GND(S), DSH(R).
-This describes the parts of the jack: T=Tip, S=Shield, R=Ring
+These describe the parts of the jack: T=Tip, S=Shield, R=Ring

 Likewise the Straight Key (ST_KEY) input is marked on the PCB with KEY(T), GND(S).
-This describes the parts of the jack: T=Tip, S=Shield
+These describe the parts of the jack: T=Tip, S=Shield

 ## Internal Connections